Policy Filtration for RLHF to Mitigate Noise in Reward Models: Preliminary

 The second term prevents the learned policy deviating too much from the SFT model, and this is a popular technique to alleviate reward over-optimization~\citep{jaques2019way,stiennon2020learning}. \end{itemize}

 \textbf{PPO.} Proximal policy optimization (PPO)~\citep{schulman2017proximal} is an RL algorithm that uses a clipped version of the policy gradient for more conservative and stable learning.
-It becomes a standard algorithm for RL fine-tuning in RLHF that optimizes the modified (cumulative) reward

-where the reward model gives sparse rewards and the policy constraint yields dense rewards.
-PPO is an on-policy algorithm where the policy gradient is estimated based on the samples collected by the target policy $\pi_\theta$.
+It becomes a standard algorithm for RL fine-tuning in RLHF that optimizes the modified (cumulative) reward where the reward model gives sparse rewards and the policy constraint yields dense rewards.
+PPO is an on-policy algorithm where the policy gradient is estimated based on the samples collected by the current policy $\pi_\theta$.